 Another reason that often indicates a red warning light, along with the ABS light, is low brake fluid.
 The ABS module measures the amount of brake fluid to warn you if it gets too low.

-Since the brake system is a hydraulic system, it relies on hydraulic pressure to function properly.
+Since the brake system is hydraulic, it relies on hydraulic pressure to function properly.
 And if the brake fluids get too low, your vehicle won’t be able to create enough pressure.

-Low brake fluid could be due to leakage, but worn brake pads can also be the reason to low brake fluid.
-Check the brake master cylinder and top off if needed.
+Low brake fluid could be due to leakage, such as from a faulty brake master cylinder, but worn brake pads can also be the reason for low brake fluid.
+Check the brake master cylinder and top it off if needed.

 5. Dirt and Dust